TheNewEconomy/TNML/README.md

 [![Codacy Badge](https://app.codacy.com/project/badge/Grade/a4759b6313274de3b27108c0de5987fd)](https://www.codacy.com/gh/TheNewEconomy/TNML/dashboard?utm_source=github.com&amp;utm_medium=referral&amp;utm_content=TheNewEconomy/TNML&amp;utm_campaign=Badge_Grade)
 [![Build Status](https://ci.codemc.io/job/creatorfromhell/job/TheNewMenuLibrary/badge/icon)](https://ci.codemc.io/job/creatorfromhell/job/TheNewMenuLibrary/)

-A library used by The New Economy for custom inventory-based menus.
-The New Menu Library grants developers the ability to write their custom menus once, and run it across multiple Minecraft platforms.
-Check below for platform support.
-Please note this library depends on The New Item Library so verify that the platform is supported there too.
+The New Menu Library is a versatile tool designed for developers working within The New Economy ecosystem, enabling the creation of custom, inventory-based menus that function seamlessly across multiple Minecraft platforms.
+This library allows developers to craft their menus just once and deploy them effortlessly on various supported platforms, streamlining the development process and ensuring consistency in user experience.

+It's important to note that The New Menu Library relies on The New Item Library as a dependency, so developers should confirm that their target platform is compatible with both libraries.
+By leveraging this library, developers can efficiently manage and implement custom menus, enhancing their Minecraft projects with ease and flexibility.

 ## Documentation